It’s already on the menu in most coffee shops – and it’s now finding its way into smoothies, ice cream, baking and even beauty products.

 In Japan, both hot and cold matcha tea is widely available in vending machines, cafés and street stalls.

 Matcha tea is world-renowned for its health benefits, and matcha green tea has been used traditionally in Japan for relaxation and weight management.4 The best part is – these ancient matcha uses are also backed by modern science!
+But more on that later.

 It can increase your attention span